 But even one pebble of opportunity creates ripples that benefit an entire community.
-For example, research shows that each extra year of primary education that a girl receives boosts her wages later in life by 10% to 20%.
+For example, research shows that each extra year of primary education that a girl receives boosts her future earnings by 10% to 20%.

 Join My Village shares the belief that women everywhere are a powerful force for change – and that empowering women empowers families and communities.
-By investing in women, Join My Village believes we can help change lives in Africa and India.
+By investing in women, Join My Village believes we can help change lives in some of the world’s most impoverished communities.
 That being said, our work does not exclude boys or men.
 Join My Village recognizes the importance of inclusiveness in community-building and welcomes the involvement of all those who are invested in sparking positive change in today’s world.

-The vision of Join My Village is to empower women and girls in Malawi and India to realize sustainable change that nourishes their families and communities.
-The goal is to increase economic and educational opportunities in order to create long-term solutions to poverty.
-These programs will provide a foundation on which the communities can build for years to come.
+We aim to help women and girls in Malawi, Ghana, Côte d’Ivoire and India to become empowered to be champions of their own prosperity – to realize sustainable change that also nourishes their families and communities.
+The mission of General Mills, the founding sponsor of Join My Village, is Nourishing Lives, and one of the ways that mission comes to life is through the company’s charitable support of partners like CARE.
+As a leading humanitarian organization, CARE works to increase economic and educational opportunities in some of the world’s most impoverished countries to create sustainable solutions to poverty.
+These programs provide a foundation upon which communities can build for years to come.

 Malawi is an inland country located in the southern part of Africa.
 Tanzania lies to the north and Mozambique lies to the south.
 Malawi shares its western border with Zambia.

 To empower women economically, CARE has been implementing village savings and loan associations (VSLAs) in Malawi since 1999.
-CARE has established more than 850 VSLAs in Malawi to date, comprising more than 16,850 members with $108,828 accumulated as savings (and $145,164 loaned to members).
+Through Join My Village, CARE has established more than 732 VSLAs in Malawi since 2009, which have more than 18,000 members who have saved more than $480,000.
 More than 85% of the participants are women.
 CARE’s research shows that VSLA programs enable women to increase their families’ income, and build self-confidence, independence, and leadership skills in the process.

-VSLAs are informal, self-selecting groups consisting of 15 – 20 members.
+The VSLA model was created by CARE in Niger in 1991 and has since been expanded and adapted in communities around the world to help women who don’t have access to formal banking services to save money and grow businesses.
+Each VSLA is an informal, self-selecting group consisting of 15 to 25 members.
 The members contribute small, individual savings into an association fund.
 Each association sets its own “charter” which specifies loan terms.
 Savings are accumulated for a period and then the association determines how to loan the money to members.
 All transactions are carried out at meetings in front of all the members, promoting transparency and accountability.
 Members pay back the loans based on the guidelines specified by the charter.
 Loans are generally used to start small businesses or pay for family needs often related to sending children to school.
 After a year, the group pays out the total savings in a lump sum payment to each member based on his or her contribution plus interest.
 This lump sum distribution provides otherwise unavailable sums of money that each member can then apply to his or her own families’ needs.

-CARE field officers will work with the school management committees (SMCs) of approximately 15 primary schools (each primary school serves approximately five villages).
-They will prioritize the needs of these schools from a list of program modules, including provision of textbooks and reference materials, secondary school scholarships for girls graduating from primary school, construction of sanitation facilities, and construction of housing for female teachers.
-Field officers will work with SMCs to conduct baseline studies for each school and identify desired areas of improvement.
+CARE’s field officers work with school management committee (SMCs) at approximately 40 primary schools in the Kasungu district of Malawi.
+In the first year of Join My Village, 15 schools benefited and each year 5 more schools are added and by 2015, 40 schools will be supported with each primary school serving approximately five villages.
+The committees and CARE staff will prioritize the needs of these schools from a list of program needs, such as textbooks and reference materials, secondary school scholarships for girls graduating from primary school, construction of sanitation facilities, and construction of housing for female teachers.
+Field officers will work with SMCs to conduct baseline studies for each school and identify which areas need improvement.
 Once the SMC has set a course of action for the school, CARE will support the village in securing the necessary materials and expertise to implement their plan.

 Additionally, Join My Village will provide school materials, improved school facilities and increased access to secondary education to children in the villages we are serving, with the primary focus on girls.
 Of the 75 million primary-school aged children in the world who do not have access to education, 55% are girls.
 And, of those who are enrolled in school, girls’ achievement rates are often below their male classmates.
 Join My Village is working to ensure that girls have equal access to education, which will in turn help to increase their opportunities in life.